HobbitJack/HobbitJack/README.md

 ## My Projects
 - Typset is a simple typesetting package for making simple but clean plaintext documents.
 - ExtraTextutils is a package of Unix-like utilities for working with text.
 Most of these replace seedy `sed(1)` or `awk(1)` commands.
-- plansh is a (WIP!)
-Bash-based planner software with a todo manager, note manager, and (coming soon:tm:!) a calendar.